hyundai-robotics/doc-hi6-open-api/0-intro/2-prerequisite/README.md

 We do not accept inquiries about how to code conventional REST API clients.

-We are not responsible for any damages or problems arising from the use of APIs not officially mentioned in the Hi6 Open API manual.
+We are not responsible for any damages or problems arising from the use of APIs not officially mentioned in the ${cont_model} Open API manual.

 {% endhint %}